Houston Alternative Art: Ring II: The Embrace . . . Advanced to Fury

+1979

+Urban Animals

 The Urban Animals, a loose-knit group of street skaters, was formed by Edie Scott and Scott Prescott.
 Their activities included roller hockey, parking garage surfing, midnight crosstown skating, bar hopping, roller jousting, and graffiti art.
 At their zenith in the late 1980s, they numbered several hundred and included skating filmmakers, artists, mechanics, lawyers, electricians, topless dancers, bartenders, and even a Harris County deputy.
 The Animals became notorious among the press, city government, and local police, but the group's creative output was large and its charitable efforts at local shelters and community centers were generous.